lewisl9029/rfcs/text/0000-anonymous-components.md

   : <Anonymous key="no">{() => useMemo(() => "no", [])}</Anonymous>
 ```

+This is one of the most unintuitive parts to using this pattern, and I've raised it as a [drawback](#drawbacks), and as [an open question](#branching-between-top-level-anonymous-components) to outline my ideas to resolve this in both the short and long term, and to get thoughts from the community.

 # Drawbacks

-Here are some drawbacks that I've thought about so far:
+Here are some drawbacks that I've thought about so far (will attempt to add to this as new issues are discovered in comments):

+## Necessary evils as a new pattern

-- This is yet another new pattern to teach, and makes the rule of hooks more nuanced than it already is, and thus potentially harder to teach as well.
+This is yet another new pattern to teach, and makes the rule of hooks more nuanced than it already is, and thus potentially harder to teach as well.

+## Potential for bugs/exceptions when branching between top-level anonymous components

+React [optimizing away anonymous components](#an-unintuitive-edge-case) at the top of 2 branching paths as the same component being rendered with different props can result in bugs and runtime exceptions if not supplied with different keys, which can be very error prone and unintuitive.

+## Introduces additional complexity for static analysis

-- This pattern creates more complexity in the linter rule implementation.
+This pattern creates more complexity in the linter rule implementation.

 I have implemented the necessary changes in [this fork](https://github.com/facebook/react/compare/master...lewisl9029:support-render-hooks-in-rule-of-hooks), but it could very well be missing edge cases.

 It may create more complexity for the [react-refresh babel plugin](https://github.com/facebook/react/blob/master/packages/react-refresh/src/ReactFreshBabelPlugin.js) as well, though I haven't looked into it in detail yet.

 Same applies to any other form of static analysis the React team may be planning to introducing in the future.
 More thoughts on this one in the [additional considerations section](#react-hooks-and-static-analysis).

+## Removes artificial limits to component function sizes

-- It is possible to abuse this pattern to create larger component functions than would otherwise be possible with the current rules of hooks, which can act as a forcing function that limits component function size in certain cases.
+It is possible to use this pattern to create what some could consider _unreasonably_ large component functions, than would otherwise be possible with the current rules of hooks, since the rules of hooks can act as a forcing function that limits component function size in many cases.

 Though in my opinion, this forcing function adds net negative value as it removes too many degrees of freedom over when to add/remove indirection from the hands of users.
 This was discussed extensively in the [motivation section](#motivation).

+## Visual noise and boilerplate

-- This pattern can add extra lines and extra levels of indentation in component functions when used, which can add up to a significant level of visual noise.
+This pattern can add extra lines and extra levels of indentation in component functions when used, which can add up to a significant level of visual noise.
 This could be partially alleviated with shorthand APIs that make simple usages more likely to be inlined, but not entirely.

-Although the status quo of introducing new components to adhere to rules of hooks ends up being much more boilerplate heavy all things considered.
+Although the status quo of introducing new components to adhere to rules of hooks can end up being much more boilerplate heavy in many cases, so it's remains to be seen whether this will result in a net reduction or increase in overall _volume_ of boilerplate.

+Though I would posit that the kinds of boilerplate introduced by the anonymous component pattern (extra Anonymous components/anoymous function calls and the resulting extra layers of indentation and lines), is a much less insidious form of boilerplate compared to the kinds of boilerplate resulting from adhering to the rules of hooks today (extra components with props/types definitions, prop drilling/spreading, hoisting of branch-specific logic, etc), as they don't introduce indirection and force us to manually synchronize multiple sources of truth.

+## Performance implications

-- This pattern can introduce a significant number of `Anonymous` component nodes, which can make debugging more cumbersome, and may have performance implications for reconciliation due to a larger component tree.
-Though on the performance side, the pattern also happens to enable users to more easily call hooks conditionally inside branches that were previously called unconditionally at the top level, so it's not immediately obvious whether this would lead to a net performance improvement or degradation at scale.
+This pattern can introduce a significant number of `Anonymous` component nodes, which can make debugging more cumbersome, and may have performance implications for reconciliation due to a larger component tree.

+Though the pattern also happens to enable users to more easily call hooks conditionally inside branches that were previously called unconditionally at the top level, so it's not immediately obvious whether this would lead to a net performance improvement or degradation at scale in real world scenarios.

 # Alternatives